 Limitation of Engineering Education

-In my studying and working experience in the Tech industry, I found there are three major problems that people rarely discuss:
+Throughout my academic and professional experience in the technology industry, I have come to recognize three major issues that are rarely discussed.

 1. Fixed Reward Mechanism

 In academia, technical interviews, and in the industry, the standards for evaluating and rewarding engineers are often fixed.
 Engineers tend to obsess over code cleanliness, optimization of memory and computation usage, and test coverage.
 While these standards may contribute to the development of better engineers, they may result in less creative problem-solvers overall.
 In fact, some experts in the field, like Dan Abramov, have highlighted how an obsession with clean code can be problematic.
 Although there is value in these standards, they prioritize certain skills over others, and consequently, limit engineers' capacity to be well-rounded creators.

 Examples of these reward mechanisms include getting an A in a course because your exam answers were elegant, or landing a job offer because you wrote a perfect algorithm that solved a Hackerrank problem faster than anyone else.
 Additionally, building a better API product than Stripe does not necessarily mean that people will abandon Stripe and use your product.